 Researching the best day hikes in California, we’ve all seen this description.
 Strenuous.
 Listed just beneath distance and under the auspices of trail difficulty, strenuous may set off alarm bells for those casual amblers wanting a quiet stroll with the kiddos but rings the dinner bell for adventure-seekers craving a heart-pumping challenge.
-Whether it’s waterfall-flanked scrambles, view-loaded marathons, or 360 degree granite ascents, there’s one common denominator — climb, baby, climb!
-Here you go, Captain Strenuous: five challenging day hikes in Yosemite Mariposa County to get you laced up and on the trail.
+Whether it’s waterfall-flanked scrambles, view-loaded marathons, or 360-degree granite ascents, there’s one common denominator “” climb, baby, climb!
+Here you go, Captain Strenuous: check out our picks for some of the best hikes in Yosemite Mariposa County for a challenging day on the trail, then get laced up and go for it.

 Distance: 14.5 miles (23.3 km) round trip

 At the top of the toughest hikes in Yosemite list is Clouds Rest.
 With a unique view of Half Dome’s lofty backside, Clouds Rest is the flip-it-and-reverse-it alternative to jumping through hoops for a permit to climb the famed rock.
 Starting at the “Jewel of the High Country” Tenaya Lake, the trail begins gently enough but the challenge awaits.
 At the 1.5 mile mark, the switchbacks loom and rise 1,000 feet over the next mile “” your most grueling section of the hike.
 The trail then drops into a valley before the longer, steadier climb that brings you into the amazing home stretch.
 The payoff?
 A knife’s edge of granite that looks like an orca rising from the sea.